MQ-software-carpentry/2019-12-03-intro-to-python-workshop/README.md

 In this repository you will find all the workshop materials used during the two day workshop.

-## Here's our Workshop Collaboration Document
+## Here's our Workshop Collaboration Google Doc

 ![Google Doc Icon](https://img.icons8.com/color/48/000000/google-docs.png)
 [https://tinyurl.com/y629s5ta](https://tinyurl.com/y629s5ta)